MetaMask/action-publish-release/README.md

 ## Description

-This Action creates a GitHub release when a release PR is merged.
-A "release PR" is a PR whose branch is named with a particular prefix, followed by a SemVer version.
+This action creates a [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) for a project that represents a single NPM package (in the case of a polyrepo) or a collection of packages (in the case of a monorepo).

-The release title will simply be the SemVer version of the release, and the release body will be the change entries of the release from the repository's [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)-compatible changelog.
+- For polyrepo packages, the action will set the title of the release to the version of the package specified in `package.json` and the body of the release to the section of the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)-compatible changelog within the project that corresponds to the version.

+- For monorepos, the action will first determine the set of workspace packages included in the release by selecting each workspace package whose version as specified in its respective `package.json` is different from its published version.
+It will then set the title of the release to the version of the root package specified in `package.json` and it will construct the body of the release by stitching together the sections within the changelogs of each workspace package obtained in the previous step.

+This action assumes that Yarn is installed and that the package is using Yarn v3.
+It may fail for other Yarn versions or other package managers.

-Designed for use with [MetaMask/action-create-release-pr](https://github.com/MetaMask/action-create-release-pr) and (optionally) [MetaMask/action-npm-publish](https://github.com/MetaMask/action-npm-publish)
+Designed for use with [MetaMask/action-create-release-pr](https://github.com/MetaMask/action-create-release-pr) and (optionally) [MetaMask/action-npm-publish](https://github.com/MetaMask/action-npm-publish).

-### Monorepos

-For monorepos, this Action will populate the release body with the change entries of the release from the changelogs of every released package.
-A package is assumed to be part of the release if its version is the same as the released version when this Action runs.

 ## Usage

-To create a GitHub release whenever a PR created by `MetaMask/action-create-release-pr` is merged, add the following workflow to your repository at `.github/workflows/publish-release.yml`:
+To create a GitHub release whenever a PR created by `MetaMask/action-create-release-pr` is merged, add the following workflow to your repository:

 ```yaml
 name: Publish Release